jaidensiu/thinkr/doc/M3_Requirements_and_Design.md

     - **Failure scenario(s)**:
         - App fails to return a response because of the Network Error.
             - Show a message asking user to check their connection.
-        - User’s message exceeds the context length limit.
+        - User's message exceeds the context length limit.
             - Disable the send button, and user cannot send until they shorten their input.

 5. **Review Flashcards**